tonybatts/simpsons-shuffler/README.md

 WantedBy=multi-user.target

 # Step 5: Activate the startup script we just added
-  - "sudo chmod 644 /lib/systemd/system/button.service"
+  - Type "sudo chmod 644 /lib/systemd/system/button.service" and hit enter
-  - "chmod +x /home/pi/buttonscript.py"
+  - Type "chmod +x /home/pi/buttonscript.py" and hit enter
-  - "sudo systemctl damon-reload"
+  - Type "sudo systemctl damon-reload" and hit enter
-  - "sudo systemctl enable buttonscript"
+  - Type "sudo systemctl enable buttonscript" and hit enter
-  - "sudo systemctl start buttonscript"
+  - Type "sudo systemctl start buttonscript" and hit enter

-Step 6: Now time to add video files (check to make sure video files are compatable with omxplayer!)
+# Step 6: Add video files (check to make sure video files are compatable with omxplayer !important)
-  - "cd /home/pi"
+  - Type "cd /home/pi" and hit enter
-  - create file for simpsons episodes  "sudo nano simpsons"
+  - Create a file for Simpsons episodes, type "sudo nano simpsons" and hit enter
-  - reboot pi "sudo reboot"
+  - Reboot pi "sudo reboot"

-Use an ftp program to ssh into your pi and find the simpson file you just made.
-Drag all of the video files you want to shuffle into that folder.
+  - Use an ftp program to ssh into your pi and find the Simpson file you just made.
+  - Drag all of the video files you want to shuffle into that folder.
 This will take a LONG time to transfer the files, so be ready to leave it overnight.

-# THATS IT FOR SETTING UP TIME FOR WIRING
+# THATS IT FOR SETTING UP, TIME FOR WIRING!!
-For the wires if you are using the zero w h like i was you can use jumper wires to connect to the pi.
+  *If your pi has a header pre-soldered in simply use jumper wires for connecting, if not be prepared to solder.

-For conecting the wires to the 10k resistor and and the button you can solder or rig it up with electrical tape.
+You can connect the wires to both the 10k resistor and the button by soldering and using spade connectors.
-I personally used spade connectors to connect to my button Make sure you are using normally open button!
+  *Make sure you are using normally open button !important

-I will upload a diagram to show more clearly how to wire the button.
+I have uploaded a diagram to give a visual guide.
 Use this chart as a reference https://pinout.xyz/ for the pin layout

 - we are using Pin 11 (BCM 17) and our ground will be Pin 6